-- 1. VICTIM: is or has been a victim of "a severe form of trafficking in persons"; - 2.
-PHYSICAL PRESENCE: is physically present in the United States "on account" of the trafficking; - 3.
-LAW ENFORCEMENT COOPERATION: has complied with any reasonable requests for assistance in the investigation or prosecution of acts of trafficking, unless the victim is under the age of eighteen or is unable to cooperate due to physical or psychological trauma; and - 4.
+- 2. PHYSICAL PRESENCE: is physically present in the United States "on account" of the trafficking; - 3.
+LAW ENFORCEMENT COOPERATION: has complied with any reasonable requests for assistance in the investigation or prosecution of acts of trafficking, unless the victim was under the age of eighteen at the time at least one act of trafficking occurred or is unable to cooperate due to physical or psychological trauma; and - 4.
 EXTREME HARDSHIP: would suffer extreme hardship involving unusual and severe harm if she were removed from the United States.